NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/HTTP traffic analysis/A Traffic Monitoring and Policy Enforcement Framework for HTTP.md

 #### References
 - [[(Muraleedharan, Thomas, et al., 2020)]]

-[^1]: This paper is considered relevant to a SLR on web application security with focus on client-side vulnerability, since injection attacks mitigated by the authors's solution may steam from a misuse of input fields
+[^1]: This paper is considered relevant to a SLR on [[Web application security]] with focus on client-side vulnerability, since injection attacks mitigated by the authors's solution may steam from a misuse of input fields